asntech/scg-compute-cost-monitor/README.md

-# SCG Compute Cost Watchdog
+# SCG compute cost monitor
-> Track your group's monthly charges per user and ring the alarm if costs exceed the limit
+> Track your group's monthly compute charges per user and ring the alarm if costs exceed the limit

 ## Description
-This is a Bash script created to calculate the monthly CPU cost for a specified lab group on the Stanford's [SCG](https://login.scg.stanford.edu/) HPC cluster.
+The bash script `scg_compute_cost_monitor` calculates the monthly CPU cost for a specified lab group on the Stanford's [SCG](https://login.scg.stanford.edu/) HPC cluster.
 It allows users to monitor their compute costs and optionally receive email alerts if the cost exceeds a specified monthly limit.
 The script includes logging functionality to prevent repeated email notifications for users who have already been notified within the same month.

 ## Prerequisites
 Before using the script, ensure the following :